Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 ## Long processing times

-**Comment** Building data loader and loading model from checkpoint typically takes a long time so please be patient.

 There are several processes in the training loop that are known to take a long time.
 Processes such as training the embedding model and extracting the embedding typically take a long time